 The important thing is that a political leadership can emerge that is capable of instituting structural reforms that can lead to more dynamic growth rates, he said.

 CHINA, U.S. GROWTH

-Zetsche said he was not worried that a Lehman-style crisis could plunge the company back into heavy losses as in 2009, when Daimler was 2.6 billion euros in the red.
+Zetsche said he wasn't worried that a Lehman-style crisis could plunge the company back into heavy losses as in 2009, when Daimler was 2.6 billion euros in the red.

 Our base scenario for next year foresees global economic growth, but in the event that a crisis develops, we are much better prepared.
 In all of our risk scenarios, we are far north of a breakeven, he said.

-Zetsche, who forecasts his company will generate significantly more than 100 billion euros in revenue this year, believes car demand will be driven by rising sales in China and the United States, the world's two biggest auto markets.
+Zetsche, who forecasts his company will generate significantly more than 100 billion euros in revenue this year, believes car demand will be driven by rising sales in China and the U.S., the world's two biggest auto markets.